Barnacle-covered dolls wash up on Texas beaches - NewsBreak

 Researchers told the Fort Worth Star-Telegram approximately 30 dolls have been collected in over a year.
 The dolls arrive covered in barnacles, missing limbs and some stained green by algae.

-While crews are stationed along Port Aransas specifically for research on coastal ecosystems, the dolls have added a bit of levity — and mystery — to their work, Mission-Aransas Reserve Director Jace Tunnell told the Star-Telegram.Family finds 60-year-old McDonald’s food in wall of home
+While crews are stationed along Port Aransas specifically for research on coastal ecosystems, the dolls have added a bit of levity — and mystery — to their work, Mission-Aransas Reserve Director Jace Tunnell told the Star-Telegram.Gilbert Gottfried and the mechanics of crafting one of the most memorable voices of all time

 “Every day is something new,” he said.
 “Just when you think you’ve found everything that could possibly wash up on shore, something else comes up.”